manuelerdoes/manusblog/README.md

 * New Blog after cancel makes two new blogs. ✅
 * Comments: each child of list should have unique key prop, error message. ✅
+* sometimes when the website is loading new, loading... appears instead of a blog